Marslevelsafety/Dechapon25/README.md

 https://github.com/sqlfluff/sqlfluff

 This repository is an independent fork and development project.
-It should not be confused with the official SQLFluff project.
+It is not affiliated with or endorsed by the official SQLFluff project.